The-Devoyage/devoyage-web/blog/quick-bash-directory-jumper/index.md

 I hope you are not in the middle of something important, because here is where procrastination becomes really hard to resist.

 Our current script makes it easy to jump into our development directory and even somewhat into nested directories one level deep.
-If you are like me, some projects get organized into the organization folders, meaning that my projects directory is now several levels deep.
+If you are like me, some projects get organized into the nested folders, meaning that my projects directory is now several levels deep.
 The previous script just is not cut out to handle my directories structured like this.

 Let's use some common functions to support finding of nested directories.
 This time, we take a more dynamic approach.